Tampa's Top Shopping Venues: From Historic Neighborhoods to Air-Conditioned Luxury

 Many of Tampa's shopping malls and centers are open-air to take advantage of all the beautiful sunny days.
 If you're looking to experience some of Tampa's rich ethnic history while exploring unique and eclectic boutiques and gift stores, then Ybor City is where you should go.
 After enjoying a day of shopping and exploring, you can sample the neighborhood's popular restaurants, bars and nightclubs.

 For convenience, accessibility, selection and most-importantly, air conditioning, there are several well-designed and well-maintained modern options to choose from.
-The most conveniently located is WestShore Plaza that features a great mix of retailers, a large movie theater and a few really good restaurants as well.
+For the best of both worlds, check out the upscale and conveniently located International Plaza.
+This large indoor mall features a great mix of luxury retailers and department stores with an outdoor area called Bay Street that hosts a few really good restaurants and bars as well.

 10 University Mall